18F/open-source-program/pages/maintainer_guidelines.md

 Whether the "README" exists as a Markdown file in the repository or as a dedicated web page, project documentation is crucial to provide an entry point for potential users.
 It should contain the following:

 * A quick description of what the project is for
-* Instructions of how to use, run, develop, and test the code
+* Instructions of how to use and run the code
 	* Test to ensure these instructions work whenever the relevant code changes.
 	* Include separate sections for using a project vs developing for it
 	* Try to keep these instructions as simple as possible, meaning keeping the build process so its easy to execute.